 Hampstead Heath Ponds

-You’re ready for your very whimsical dip in the ponds.
-Sure, your ‘mate’ keeps telling you that you bear an uncanny resemblance to a condom, but we think you should wear that swim cap with pride.
-Even if there is a slight air of Durex about your current look, it’s hard to argue with the fact that the ponds are an absolute go-to sunny day activity.
-Ignore the inevitable queues and moss floating nearby, the ponds have our hearts.
+Sure, your ‘mate’ keeps telling you that you bear an uncanny resemblance to a condom but we think you should wear that swim cap with pride.
+Even if there is a slight air of Durex about your current look, it’s hard to argue with the fact that a whimsical dip in the ponds is a go-to sunny day activity.

 Swim and pint.
 Pint and swim.
-It’s a glorious combination that probably isn’t condoned by lifeguards, but is 100% backed by us.
-But rather than just going to any old boozer for a cold one after an arguably colder swim in the ponds, head to proper part-pub-part-restaurant The Bull and Last.
-The menu changes regularly but you can expect things like homemade soda bread, sirloin of beef and aioli sandwiches, and chargrilled onglet.
-Expect plenty of locals, a great selection of cask ales, and a Sunday Roast that we’d maybe (definitely) sell our souls for.
+While probably not condoned by any lifeguards, it’s a glorious combination.
+For a cold one after an arguably colder swim in the ponds, head to proper part-pub part-restaurant The Bull & Last.
+Expect plenty of locals, a great selection of cask ales, and a Sunday roast that we’d maybe (definitely) sell our souls for.

 London Fields Lido

 London Fields can be a bit of a bun fight in the summer and the same goes for the lido.
-That said, all you need is a bit of organisation and you’ll be able to use a pool bang in the middle of east London that doesn’t need a membership card or a job in media that requires you to take poor quality Class As.
-Options-wise there’s plenty to choose from down Broadway Market, but there are better things elsewhere.
+That said, with a bit of organisation, you’ll be able to use a pool in the middle of east London that doesn’t require a membership card.